promptsworkmagic/ollama-compass/README.md

 ---

+## 🙏 Acknowledgements

+This project is a fork of the original [ollama-hunter](https://github.com/saadi1995/ollama-hunter) project by [saadi1995](https://github.com/saadi1995).
+While this version has been modified and disconnected from the original fork network, we gratefully acknowledge the foundational work of the original author.

+---

 ## ✨ Features

 -   **Web-Based Management**: A fully interactive web UI to run discovery scans, refresh host data, and view results.